Click here to view available scholarships - this is regularly updated throughout the academic year.

 In 2021 the Foundation awarded 101 scholarships totaling $119,617!
 This was possible because of the generous donations of individuals, businesses and organizations who support the Foundation year after year so that we can continue our mission to make sure every student who dreams of attending college is able to do so.

 Foundation members will attend senior seminar in February and will present the 2023 scholarship packet due in early March.
 The packet requires an essay as well as the FAFSA to be completed.
 Only one application is required to be eligible for multiple scholarships.
-More information to come.
+Learn more on the NSEF page.

 Scholarship Search Engines